lang-ba-ba/notes/Tracing/Device.md

 c. educate kid

 # conclusion
-- win or Mac or raspi dev/local
+- win or Mac as workspace 终端
-- raspi sit
+- raspi sit as server

 # sit
 - only one server